lifeomic/termlink/README.md

 # termlink

-Provide an ontology via _Terminology Service's_ API link.
+Prepare an ontology and send it to the Precision Health Cloud.

 _Termlink_ is a command line client and library for uploading ontologies to LifeOmic's _Precision Health Cloud_.
-It's goal is to make uploading standardized ontologies easier and to provide utilities for uploading custom ontologies.
-It provides a simple command line interface for uploading standard ontologies via the [Precision Health Cloud API](https://docs.us.lifeomic.com/) and a Python SDK for building integrations with custom ontologies.
+Its goal is to make uploading standardized ontologies easier and to provide utilities for uploading custom ontologies.
+It provides a simple command line interface for creating standard ontologies and a Python SDK for building integrations with custom ontologies.

 ## Quickstart